-How to build a website for your business
+How to Build a Website for Your Business

-In this article, we’ll look at a range of quick and easy options that will allow you to get a business website up and running without having to learn to code.
+In this article, we’ll explore quick and easy options to build a website and to get your business up and running without needing to learn to code.

 Basic concepts